kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 			- Before JDK 1.7 LinkedList was using Head Insertion, on or after JDK 1.8 using Tail Insertion
 			- When hash collision results in LinkedList length > 8, turn the LinkedList into Red-Black Tree
 ### How does HashMap GET work
-1. Call the `hashCode()` method to calculate hash code of Key, then calculate the array index based on hashing value and length of the array
+1. Call the `hashCode()` method to calculate hash code of Key, then calculate the array index/bucket based on hashing value and length of the array
+2. Traverse the node of either LinkedList or Red-Black Tree, and use `equals()` method to find entry

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5NTgyNTc4OV19
+eyJoaXN0b3J5IjpbMTc0ODUxMDc3Ml19
 -->